 If you don’t live in California, you might be asking, what is Big Sur?
 Big Sur, California is a region of coastline known for its massive cliffs and rugged beauty.
 It’s not a town, or even a state park.
 But it’s full of gorgeous natural beauty, so when traveling between San Francisco and LA, many travelers opt for the Pacific Coast Highway route instead of the shorter US 101.
 Without stopping, the 90-mile stretch of Big Sur takes about 2 1/2 hours to drive, which means you can experience it in just one day.
 For our trip to Big Sur, we had only one day to experience it.
 Next time, we’d spend more time and stay in the region because it’s just that beautiful.

-How do you know how to find the best views in Big Sur?
+How to find the best views and Big Sur sunsets?

 Here’s the kicker about Big Sur, California.
 There aren’t signs that say, “This way to the amazing view”.
 It’s a long highway with what seems to be hundreds of little pull-offs to take in views of various quality.
 Also, the views absolutely depend on the weather.
 When we arrived in Big Sur, it was very cloudy, so it was hard to tell what were the “good” views.
 However, we persevered and because of it, we got a huge treat at the end: an iconic Big Sur sunset: and plenty of photos to prove it!